-The TRTP, under the direction of Ernest E. McConnell, D.V.M., is the organizational unit within the Institute devoted primarily to activities of the Toxicology Program (NTP) National The TRTP studies the described below. chemicals nominated toxicology of nomination NTP'S chemical through and develops validates and process. improved test methods to provide more accurate, less expensive, and more rapid tests for the toxicity of environmental TRTP conducts studies for agents. carcinogenesis and other disease end points, as well as developing short term assays for mutagenicity and teratogenicity.
+The TRTP, under the direction of Ernest E. McConnell, D.V.M., is the organizational unit within the Institute devoted primarily to activities of the Toxicology Program (NTP) National described below.
+The TRTP studies the chemicals nominated toxicology of NTP's chemical nomination through validates process, and develops and improved test methods to provide more accurate, less expensive, and more rapid tests for the toxicity of environmental TRTP conducts studies for agents. carcinogenesis and other disease end points, as well as developing short term assays for mutagenicity and teratogenicity.